Vatsa10/cheatoss/README.md

 ## Usage

+### Audio Sessions
 1. Enter your Gemini API key in the main window
 2. Choose your profile and language in settings
-3. Click "Start Session" to begin
+3. Select "🎤 Audio Session" and click "Start Session"
-4. Position the window using keyboard shortcuts
-5. The AI will provide real-time assistance based on your screen and what interview asks
+4. The AI will provide real-time assistance based on your screen and audio

+### OCR Screenshot Sessions
+1. Enter your Gemini API key in the main window
+2. Select "📸 Screenshot OCR" and click "Start Session"
+3. Click "📸 CAPTURE SCREENSHOT" to open the selection tool
+4. Click and drag to select any area on your screen
+5. The OCR extracts text and sends it to Gemini for analysis
+6. Get contextual AI responses based on the captured content

+### Window Controls
+- Position the window using keyboard shortcuts
+- Use click-through mode when needed

 ## Keyboard Shortcuts